engity-com/bifroest/docs/setup/index.md

 ---
 description: How to get started with Bifröst?
-How to get it, install it, configure it and run it.
+How to install, configure and run it.
 toc_depth: 2
 ---